transcom/mymove-docs/docs/backend/guides/access-global-variables.md

 dbEnv := v.GetString(cli.DbEnvFlag)
 isDevOrTest := dbEnv == "development" || dbEnv == "test"
 useSecureCookie := !isDevOrTest
-handlerContext.SetUseSecureCookie(useSecureCookie)
+handlerConfig.SetUseSecureCookie(useSecureCookie)
 ```

-In your handler, you should now be able to access the value through the handler context by calling the getter (ex. `h.HandlerContext.UseSecureCookie()`)
+In your handler, you should now be able to access the value through the handler config by calling the getter (ex. `h.HandlerConfig.UseSecureCookie()`)